Sense of community: Dynamics within and between the elements

-McMillan & Chavis (1986) give the following example to illustrate the dynamics within and between these four elements (p.
-16):
+McMillan & Chavis give the following example to illustrate the dynamics within and between these four elements:

 Someone puts an announcement on the dormitory bulletin board about the formation of an intramural dormitory basketball team.
 People attend the organizational meeting as strangers out of their individual needs (integration and fulfillment of needs).
 The team is bound by place of residence (membership boundaries are set) and spends time together in practice (the contact hypothesis).
 They play a game and win (successful shared valent event).
 While playing, members exert energy on behalf of the team (personal investment in the group).
 As the team continues to win, team members become recognized and congratulated (gaining honor and status for being members).
 Someone suggests that they all buy matching shirts and shoes (common symbols) and they do so (influence).

 Current research

-In their 2002 study of a community of interest, specifically the science fiction fandom community, Obst, Zinkiewicz, and Smith suggest Conscious Identification as the fifth dimension (Obst, 2002).
+In their 2002 study of a community of interest, specifically the science fiction fandom community, Obst, Zinkiewicz, and Smith suggest Conscious Identification as the fifth dimension.

 Empirical assessment

-Chavis et al.'s Sense of Community Index (SCI) (see Chipuer & Pretty, 1999; Long & Perkins, 2003), originally designed primarily in reference to neighborhoods, can be adapted to study other communities as well, including the workplace, schools, religious communities, communities of interest, etc.
+Chavis et al.'s Sense of Community Index (SCI), originally designed primarily in reference to neighborhoods, can be adapted to study other communities as well, including the workplace, schools, religious communities, communities of interest, etc.